India’s Most Expensive City Garden is Coming to Shela, Ahmedabad

 How does this affect property prices in Shela?

 Shela has already been one of Ahmedabad's better-performing suburbs.
 Capital values have risen from around ₹3,600 per sq ft in 2019 to roughly ₹4,800 per sq ft by late 2024 — about 33% in six years.
-In comparison, established areas like Prahlad Nagar and Vastrapur grew 26–28% in the same period.
+Demand for flats for Sale in Shela has also increased due to improving infrastructure and lifestyle developments.

 In 2025–26, current listings in Shela are broadly sitting in the ₹5,000–₹8,500 per sq ft range, depending on the project and location.